ShaShekhar/ai-president/README.md

-## President-AI:
+## Conversational AI Deepfakes

-Talk to President Biden in real time using the web interface's audio feature.
+Talk to AI Deepfake in real time.
 Responses will stream live.
 To install, clone the repository and follow the instructions.

 ![demo](https://github.com/user-attachments/assets/31e05a2a-80ad-42b9-9ca4-ddf0cfe38a72)